html-graph/html-graph.github.io/content/getting-started.md

 app.initGraph();
 {{< /code >}}

-Also we need to add some basic CSS so that we have a full page canvas.
+Also we need to add some basic CSS so that we have a full screen canvas.

 {{< code lang="css" >}}
 html,